 Obtain and Install SSL Certificate

 Refer to the documentation on the Apache Tomcat site and on a Certificate Authority site (e.g., Verisign) for how to do this.
-Configuration of SSL is beyond the scope of this document, but David Dyck has a three part tutorial that might help.
+Configuration of SSL is beyond the scope of this document, but David Dyck has a two part tutorial that might help.

 Select and Install Database Server